 Take a walking tour of Horta

 Horta’s naturally sheltered bays have long been a safe-haven for Atlantic ships – from the first settlers arriving in the 15th Century; for Brazilian trade ships filled with gold and cinnamon in the 17th Century, and right up to the 19th & 20th Centuries when U.S. whaling ships used the town as a repair and resupply point.
-Modern-day Horta is still popular resupply point for trans-Atlantic yachts, and the first stop on your walking tour is the yachtsmans’ favourite bar Peter’s Café Sport:
+Modern-day Horta is still popular resupply point for trans-Atlantic yachts, which gives the town a friendly, maritime atmosphere:

 Walking tour of Horta